nsorin/wordpress-docker/Readme.md

 - Copy `.env.example` as `.env` and fill in the blanks (this should point to the location where wordpress is hosted)
 - Run `pull-from-server.sh` to create the directory structure and download the website from the server
 - Export your productive database in an SQL file and put it in `db-initial-data`
-- Check the `wordpress-data/wp-config.php` file and replace the following values:
+- Check the `wordpress-data/wp-config.php` file and set the following values:
 ```
 define( 'DB_NAME', 'wpdb' );